openmovementproject/openmovement-python/README.md

 result = om.execute(source_file, options)
 ```

-*NOTE:* You will need the `omconvert` binary either in your `PATH`, in the current working directory, or in the same directory as the `omconvert.py` file (or, on Windows, if you have *OmGui* installed in the default location).
+*Note:* You will need the `omconvert` binary either in your `PATH`, in the current working directory, or in the same directory as the `omconvert.py` file (or, on Windows, if you have *OmGui* installed in the default location).
 On Windows you can use the `bin/build-omconvert.bat` script to fetch the source and build the binary, or on macOS/Linux you can use the `bin/build-omconvert.sh` script.

-## CWA Loader
+## `cwa_load` - .CWA file loader

 Load `.CWA` files directly into Python (requires `numpy` and `pandas`).